-HARRIS COUNTY MUNICIPAL UTILITY DISTRICT NO. 120 RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION DECEMBER 31, 2024
+HARRIS COUNTY MUNICIPAL UTILITY DISTRICT NO. 547 RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION APRIL 30, 2025

-Total Fund Balances - Governmental Funds \$ 12,029,394 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities are not current financial resources and, therefore, are not reported as assets in the governmental funds.
-20,446,770 The difference between the net carrying amount of the refunded bonds and the reacquisition price is recorded as a deferred outflow in the governmental activities and systematically charged to interest expense over the remaining life of the old debt or the life of the new debt, whichever is shorter.
-44,579 Deferred inflows of resources related to property tax revenues and penalty and interest receivable on delinquent taxes for the 2024 and prior tax levies became part of recognized revenue in the governmental activities of the District.
-60,364 Certain liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
-These liabilities at year end consist of: Accrued Interest Payable \$ (126,542) Bonds Payable (9,032,327) (9,158,869)
+Total Fund Balances - Governmental Funds \$ (157,675)Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities are not current financial resources and, therefore, are not reported as assets in the governmental funds.
+28,309,591 Deferred inflows of resources related to property tax revenues on delinquent taxes for the 2024 and prior tax levies became part of recognized revenue in the governmental activities of the District.
+63,653 Certain liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
+These liabilities at year-end consist of: Due to Developer (28,553,739)Accrued Interest Payable (288,469)Bonds Payable (20,693,344)(49,535,552)